phecht/five_letters/README.md

 # five_letters
-### This is one of my first original Rust program.
+### This is my first original Rust program.
 I have to thank the users on Reddit for their help.

 | Rank | TODO  |